egvijayanand/dotnet-maui-templates/README.md

 * \*.Tizen.cs - Files specific to Tizen
 * \*.Windows.cs - Files specific to Windows

-For existing projects, add the below block of code in the project file (.csproj). _This will modify the behaviour of build process so due care must be taken if doing so._
+For existing projects, add the below block of code in the project file (.csproj). _This will modify the behavior of build process so due care must be taken if doing so._

 ```xml
 <ItemGroup Condition="'$(TargetFramework)' != 'net6.0'">